FlowPay/client-openapi/docs/payment_request.md

 ### Split with customer payee

-You can also direct a part of the payment to a registered customer, using either a plain UUID or the object form if you need a custom remittance.
+You can also direct a part of the payment to a registered customer by providing an object with the `customerId` and optional `remittanceInformation`.

 ```json
 {